 Elsewhere in Town

-Away from the Peña, live Flamenco in Velez can be a little haphazard, and you really have to keep your ears to the ground to find out about performances in advance and plan a night out accordingly.
-There are occasional performances at the CAC, while the outdoor theatre at the Cerro and the Convento de las Claras (at feria time, particularly) also occasionally put on performances.
+Away from the Peña, live flamenco in Velez can be a little haphazard, and you really have to keep your ears to the ground to find out about performances in advance and plan a night out accordingly.
+There are occasional performances at the CAC (contemporary art gallery), while the outdoor theatre at the Cerro and the MVVEL (Velez’s museum) also occasionally put on performances.
 Every Christmas look out for a ‘zambomba’ (traditional Christmas flamenco) usually held around town in several places from squares to the market.

 Local Flamenco Artists

 Ruben is remarkable for two reasons: firstly, he brings a genuinely open-minded approach to a music form that can at times be a little resistant to change.
 He specialises in “toque pa’ atrás” (playing for dance) and creates original music.
-He has shared the stage with some of the most famous names in Flamenco (Jose Merce and Carmen Linares to name just two) and has travelled extensively collaborating on projects and playing solo.
+He has shared the stage with some of the most famous names in flamenco (Jose Merce, Carmen Linares and Jorge Pardo to name just three) and has travelled extensively collaborating on projects and playing solo.

-Arturo mixes his time teaching at Velez’s Music & Dance School with other teaching gigs and private performances and teaching.
-A real technician, he has devoted his life to mastering the art of Flamenco guitar and is seen in many competitions throughout Andalucia.
+Arturo mixes his time teaching at Velez’s Music & Dance School with other teaching gigs and private performances.
+A real technician, he has devoted his life to mastering the art of flamenco guitar and is seen in many competitions throughout Andalucia.